aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/observability-options.md

-# Observability Platforms Demo
+# Observability Options Guide

-This document compares three observability approaches for your AgentCore agent:
+This guide compares three observability approaches you can use when deploying your AgentCore agent:

-1. **CloudWatch Only** - Complete visibility into agent internals
+1. **CloudWatch Only** - Complete visibility into agent internals, no external dependencies
-2. **Braintrust + CloudWatch** - External observability platform with LLM-specific insights
+2. **Braintrust + CloudWatch** - External observability platform with LLM-specific insights and cost tracking
 3. **CloudWatch APM** - Built-in agent dashboards and performance monitoring

+Each option provides different capabilities.
+This guide explains what you can see and do with each approach to help you choose the right one for your needs.

 ## Option 1: CloudWatch Only (No Braintrust)